allora-network/allora-offchain-node/README.md

       1. If current_block_height ≥ latest_open_worker_nonce_from_chain && current_block_height ≤ latest_open_worker_nonce_from_chain + topic.window, then
          1. Invoke configured inference_entrypoint, forecast_entrypoint for topic and get results
             1. These files should gather and compute data to produce inference and forecast for appropriate timestep and return them
-         1. Else, break this inner retry loop
+         2. Else, break this inner retry loop
-      1. Attempt to commit inference and forecast bundle to the chain
+      2. Attempt to commit inference and forecast bundle to the chain
          1. Log success/failures as usual

-### Reputer process:
+### Reputer process

 1. Spawn a go routine per topic
 2. Get topic data from chain via RPC.
 Hold this in memory